Top database statements

 Database statement details

-Click the Details button (see above) to view all permutations of the selected query.
+Select a statement to view all permutations of the selected query.
 Dynatrace aggregates the inserts, updates, and deletes on a per-table basis.
-It performs a similar aggregation for MongoDB on a per-collection basis (see example below).

 Database service backtrace

-Click the Service backtrace button to access backtrace analysis for the selected statement.
-The Backtrace page provides details on the clicks that triggered the selected permutation of the SQL statement.
-Click on any of the incoming requests to view a visualization of the backtrace.
+To access backtrace analysis for the selected statement, select Service backtrace from the Analyze menu.
+The Backtrace page provides details on the user interaction that triggered the selected SQL statement permutation and the user interaction or service request that originated the statement.
+Select any of the incoming requests to view a visualization of the backtrace.

 Response time distribution

-To understand the response time distribution of the command, return to the Top databases statements page (as explained above) and click the Analyze Outliers button.
+To understand the response time distribution of the command, select Outliers from the Analyze menu.
 The Response time distribution page shows the number of requests that fell within various response time ranges.
 Select any column in the chart to analyze the specific requests that fell within that specific response time range.

 View single executions